-Until 1940 the designs of Van de Leur are closely related to Bellots work, they contact eachother many times by lettre and visits.
-After the second world war Van de Leur is forced to build in a different way: There is no place anymore for skilled bricklaying, because many buildings had to be restored after the demolition during the war.
-He designs in his own way, using more concrete and less brick, and develops his own style, matching Dutch religious architecture of the past 50 years.
+Until 1940 the designs of Van de Leur are closely related to Bellotís works, they contact each other many times by letters and visits.
+After the second world war Van de Leur is forced to build in a different way: There is no place anymore for skilled bricklaying, because many buildings had to be restored after the destructions during the war.
+He designs in his own way, using more concrete and less brick, and develops his own style, matching Dutch religious architecture of the 1950ís.
 Hendrik van de Leur died in 1995 in Nijmegen.

 Church at Oploo (1929),

 Church of St. Gerardus Majella at Utrecht (1935),